A Definition of File Sharing Security

 - Automatic classification and policy-based protection of data downloaded from web applications

 - Forensic event logs for effective alerting, reporting, and policy creation

 - Automatic encryption of sensitive data prior to egress

 - API integration with leading file sharing applications to enable extension of corporate data security measures to the cloud

 With the proliferation of cloud computing, it can be a major challenge for enterprises to effectively block employee usage of cloud storage and file sharing outright.
 However, with the right combination of employee education, comprehensive file sharing security policies, and data protection solutions for file sharing, organizations can reap the benefits of cloud computing and file sharing while minimizing the introduction of additional data security risks.

 Get the technical details on how Digital Guardian solutions protect on the network, at the endpoint, in the cloud, and discovers sensitive data.Download Now

-Data Governance defined in Data Protection 101, our series covering the fundamentals of information security.What is Adware?
-How It Works and How to Protect Yourself Against AdWare
+Learn about Amazon Web Services (AWS) security in Data Protection 101, our series on the fundamentals of information security.What is COBIT?

-Learn about Adware, how it works, and how you can protect yourself against it in Data Protection 101, our series on the fundamentals of information security.
+Learn about Control Objectives for Information and Related Technologies, or COBIT, the goals of the framework, the benefits, how it can help companies meet compliance, and more in Data Protection 101, our series on the fundamentals of information security.